juhalehtonen/discowatch/README.md

   token: "abc", # The token of your bot as a string
   num_shards: 1 # The number of shards you want to run your bot under, or :auto.
 ```

+## Running and building

+First of all, run `mix deps.get` to get the dependencies.

+For development, you can simply run `iex -S mix` to run the bot and have it
+automatically connect to your Discord server.
+For releases, Discowatch uses
+`Distillery`.
+Check out the Distillery docs for details on how to build and
+run releases.